5. pyxc: Code Generation

 %booltmp = uitofp i1 %cmptmp to double

-< needs two steps — fcmp ult produces a 1-bit integer (i1).
-Since Pyxc treats everything as double, we widen it with uitofp: false → 0.0, true → 1.0.
+< needs two steps — fcmp ult does an unsigned less than (u-l-t) comparison and produces a 1-bit integer (i1).
+Since Pyxc treats everything as double, we widen it with unsigned-integer-to-floating-point (u-i-to-f-p) uitofp: false0.0, true1.0.
+This way expressions up the chain that are expecting a double get a double.

 If either side fails codegen, we return nullptr immediately.
 The parent node does the same — a failure anywhere in the tree bubbles up and aborts the whole codegen.